Early access is open — spots are limited. Check availability →

 What Google Changed — and Lost

 Google replaced classification with retrieval.
 Type a keyword, get ranked results.
-It is faster, broader, and more scalable than any card catalog.
-But it is also lossy in a specific way:
+It is faster, broader, and more scalable than any card catalog — and it is lossy in a very specific way: you find what you can name, and nothing else.
+You don't find what you don't know exists — the adjacent concept, the unexpected connection, the book shelved next to the one you came for.
+Search optimizes for precision; classification optimizes for discovery.

 The serendipity of the library stack — that feeling of finding something you didn't know you needed — is not an accident.
 It is the product of intentional structure.